ehhglen/cs2400-arm-classwork-1/README.md

 4. [arrays](https://godbolt.org/z/lcH006)
    1. Port this code to VisUAL.
    2. Observe/show that this code writes the local array in reverse order to the `static` global array.
+In the second for loop, it's starting at 100 and subtracting 1 each iteration and also subtracting whatever the loop counter is 'i'.

 5. [2d array](https://godbolt.org/z/Kr-Sn8)
    1. Port this code to VisUAL.